-Students do not need to do any preparation before the PELA test.
+HDR candidates do not need to do any preparation before the PELA test.

-The marking criteria are based upon those used by the International English Language Testing System (IELTS), though they have been adapted to fit the needs of a research writing test.
+The marking criteria are based upon those used by the International English Language Testing System (IELTS), although they have been adapted to fit the needs of a research writing test.
 The criteria cover language usage elements such as grammar and punctuation, and also for the capacity of the candidate to develop a simple argument.
 These criteria are included in the PELA document and candidates are allowed five minutes before the start of the test to read through this material.

-Within seven working days of completing the test students will be sent an email informing them of the result and explaining what they need to do next.
+Within seven working days of completing the test candidates will be sent an email informing them of the result and explaining what they need to do next.
 The email will be copied to their primary advisor as well.

 What do the results mean?

 A Band 3 (Fail) result does not affect degree enrolment.
 Instead, it should be seen as a clear signal that the candidate will require academic writing support, and they will be required to participate in the writing support program.
 Band 3 candidates are expected to participate in a tailored writing support plan that will be structured to fit around fieldwork and other research project commitments.
 If the candidate consistently does not participate without a good reason, future one-on-one academic writing or editing assistance may not be provided.
-A Fail grade for PELA points to extremely serious academic writing problems, and candidates benefit when they approach the support offered in a positive manner.
+A Fail grade for PELA points to serious academic writing problems, and candidates benefit when they approach the support offered in a positive manner.